jrief/django-formset/docs/source/dual-selector.rst

 The **DualSelector** widget can be considered as the big sibling of the :ref:`selectize-multiple`.
-Both widgets use the same lookup interface and hence can arbitrarily be swapped out against each other, by changing the widget argument in the choice field.
+Both widgets use the same lookup interface and hence can arbitrarily be swapped out against each other, by either changing the widget argument in the choice field or by replacing the widget using the form's ``Meta`` class.

 From a usability point of view, the **SelectizeMultiple** widget probably is easier to understand, especially for inexperienced users.
 It is best suited when only a few options (say, less than 15)